 Prior Authorization is not required.
-However, it is recommended You call the Medical/Surgical Program Administrator to verify coverage of infertility benefits or to find out how using a Center of Excellence offers You the highest level of benefits for infertility care.
+However, it is recommended You call The Empire Plan and choose the Medical/Surgical Program (see Contact Information, page 151) to verify coverage of infertility benefits or to find out how using a Center of Excellence offers You the highest level of benefits for infertility care.